theninthsky/client-side-rendering/README.md

 <br>
 https://webpack.js.org/plugins/split-chunks-plugin/#defaults

+This approach will also ensure a much better _[code caching](https://v8.dev/blog/code-caching-for-devs)_ persistence.

 ### Code Splitting

 A lot of the features we write end up being used only in a few of our pages, so we would like them to be loaded only when the user visits the page they are being used in.